milonmaze/privacy-terms-observatory/www.ebay.com/help/policies/member-behaviour-policies/ebay-cookie-notice?id=4267.md

 Your options at a glance:

-Users in the European Economic Area ("EEA"), Switzerland and the UK You can visit our dedicated settings page - opens in new window or tab to determine whether you consent to the use of cookies and similar technologies by our third-party partners for advertising and content personalization, measurement and analytics purposes.
+Users in the European Economic Area ("EEA"), Switzerland and the UK You can visit our dedicated settings page- opens in new window or tab to determine whether you consent to the use of cookies and similar technologies by our third-party partners for advertising and content personalization, measurement and analytics purposes.
 Withdrawing consent: You can also withdraw your consent at any time with effect for the future.

 All other users
-You can visit our advertising preferences page - opens in new window or tab (AdChoice) to adjust the settings for the usage of your eBay activity for customized advertising purposes.
+You can visit our advertising preferences page- opens in new window or tab (AdChoice) to adjust the settings for the usage of your eBay activity for customized advertising purposes.

 Learn more about your choices.